Skip to main content

 Suicide

-If your child is at immediate riskif they have done something to try and kill themselves or they are threatening to do so—call 911 or go to your local hospital’s emergency room.
+If your child is at immediate risk and has tried to end their life or they are threatening to do so in the near future, call 911 or go to your local hospital’s emergency room.

-If your child is thinking about ending their own life, or needs someone to talk to about suicidal thoughts or ideas:
+If your child is thinking about ending their own life, or needs someone to talk to about suicidal thoughts:

 • Call 1-800-SUICIDE (1-800-784-2433) for the BC Suicide Prevention and Intervention Line.
 Available in over 140 languages using a language service.